What is a Job Description?

 1. Not position-specific

-Often companies try to write one employee job description to cover all workers doing essentially the same kind of work.
+Often companies try to write one employee job profile to cover all workers doing essentially the same kind of work.
 But such an approach may miss vital, though subtle differences.
 For example, different department heads in an organization may have essentially the same types of major responsibilities, but specific duties, time spent on various areas, and task priorities may differ substantially from one manager to the next.
 One department manager may be loaded with routine and planned work, while others spend more time with spontaneous execution and troubleshooting.
-Job descriptions should reflect the unique character of each position and not attempt to cover too many different positions.
+Work descriptions should reflect the unique character of each position and not attempt to cover too many different positions.
 If this is not done the JD does not accurately reflect the actual work design.

 2. Being descriptive rather than prescriptive

 Job descriptions are frequently prepared after the fact--after the work is designed--and are prepared largely with data submitted from the incumbent.
 The result: a picture of what is, rather than what should be.
-Managers at all levels must get involved in job description preparation to control design and to assure that the work done is what is in the best interest of the organization.
+Managers at all levels must get involved in work description preparation to control design and to assure that the work done is what is in the best interest of the organization.
 Employee JDs should prescribe what ought to happen.
 Periodic performance reviews should compare what does happen with what ought to, and should lead to adjustments when discrepancies are found.
 Too often companies let jobs evolve into "products of the incumbent"-jobs compatible with incumbent interests rather than with organizational interests.

 3. Mixed with performance standards, person specs, and/or rules and regulations